How to Approach Property Renewals as Market Remains Challenging

 - Using captive insurance, which can formalize self-insured retentions and offer coverage flexibility.

 - Deploying parametric or other alternative risk transfer (ART) products that offer alternative triggers based on an indexed risk or indemnity across a wide range of risks.

 Not all companies have the financial resilience to take on a large retention.
 And some industries are undergoing a longer period of duress than others.
-If you buy less insurance from the market and experience a loss, you likely will have to take the hit financially.
-Use the sophisticated analytics tools available to evaluate your internal risk tolerance and figure out how you can adjust your program.
+If you retain more risk and experience a loss, you likely will have to take the hit financially.
+Use the sophisticated analytics tools available from your broker to evaluate your internal risk tolerance and figure out how you can adjust your program.